MaynSantosGit/SystemInfo4Terminal/README.md

 * psutil – install it for your chosen OS.
 * smartmontools (optional) – for disk temperatures.
 On Linux/macOS you probably already have it; on Windows you can grab it from smartmontools.org.

-How to run
+How to run:
+1. Open Terminal
-Open Terminal, type:
+2. type:
    python3 SystemInfo.py

-Hit Ctrl+C to stop it.
+3.Hit Ctrl+C to stop it.

-If you want to see full process names for listening ports or get disk temperatures, let the script request admin rights (it’ll prompt you).
+4. If you want to see full process names for listening ports or get disk temperatures, let the script request admin rights (it’ll prompt you).

 Notes:
 * The tables automatically centre themselves to your terminal width.